You are here

 “Apostasy results, firstly, in the apostate’s civil death, with the estate passing to the heirs, and, secondly, in the apostate’s execution if he or she does not recant.”

-Nissar Hussain who was beaten with iron bars and required an armed police guard to collect the family belongings after being forced from their home!
+Nissar Hussain, an apostate who was beaten with iron bars and required an armed police guard to collect the family belongings after being forced from their home!

 Response: The real problem here isn't SYL, it is the sharia and Islamic doctrines that promote intolerance, make non-Muslims 2nd class citizens, make men superior to women and sanction jihad.
 That is what most people who are concerned about Islam are opposing.
 That should be clear from the many ex-Muslims who are extremely critical of Islam-sharia.
 Although that isn't to say that SYL's methods are always the ideal way to approach a particular issue.
 To re-iterate various earlier points and please do say if you think that any of these points constitute “disinformation” or a “conspiracy theory”?